-Jamaican jerk chicken is something I first had when I was at university in Bristol, SW England.
 There's an area of the city that has a fairly large Caribbean population which holds an annual carnival with lots of music and, of course, food.
-Growing up in Scotland, it was a type of food I’d never been exposed to and I immediately loved the flavors.
+Plantains, Jerk chicken and curried goat were all things I was happy to dive in to (and still am).

 How to make jerk chicken